Transport in Kochi: Ferry

 Apart from international cruises, domestic ferry and cruises operate in Kochi.
 Regular inter-island boat services operated by Kerala Shipping and Inland Navigation Corporation (KSINC), the state Water Transport Authority, and of private ownership are available from the High Court Jetty and the Ernakulam Central jetty at Park Avenue to various places.
 The Junkar ferry for the transshipment of vehicles and passengers between the various islands are operated between Ernakulam and Vypin, and between Vypin and Fort Kochi.
 However, construction of the Goshree bridges (which links Kochi's various islands) has made ferry transport less important.
 Backwaters cruises are one of the most important tourist activities in the city.
 KSINC operates large luxury cruise vessel called Sagar-Rani for high seas cruise parties.
 Apart from KSINC, numerous of private operators provide private cruise vessels for short leisure trips across the backwaters.

-Kochi Metro Rail Limited (KMRL) has also launched boat services between Vyttila and Kakkanad as "City Water Bus" recently.
-The service is expected to be extended to more areas like Thevara soon.
+Kochi Water Metro, an integrated water transport system which is the first in India was opened to public on 25 April 2023 by Narendra Modi, the Prime Minister of India.
+As of May 2025, 9 stations are in operation.